bauerjj/bauerjj.github.io/_posts/2017-10-12-vector-diagram-in-qt.md

 ---

-![Vector Diagram in Qt QML](/assets/images/polar_chart.gif)

-I needed to plot vector diagram that is typical of a three-phase power system.
+I needed to plot a vector diagram that is typical of a three-phase power system.
 I chose Qt because I was most comfortable with the framework.
 I quickly realized that there exists no such readily available QML element, so I decided to write my own.
 The code requires QtQuick 2 and Qt 5.5+

+![Vector Diagram in Qt QML](/assets/images/polar_chart.gif)

-It uses [Context2D](http://doc.qt.io/qt-5/qml-qtquick-context2d.html) object to grab the context and draw simple lines along with the arrow head.
-I override the `onPaint` method.
+It uses the [Context2D](http://doc.qt.io/qt-5/qml-qtquick-context2d.html) object to grab the context and draw vectors along with the arrow head.
+I override the `onPaint` method to perform all of the math and drawing required.
+The graph does not appear to cause any performance issues on an iMX6Q processor.
 I use some trigonometry to calculate the length and displacement of each vector.
 There is a dynamically loaded `Text` element where I place descriptive text such as "V1" or "I1" to designate voltage or current.
-There is a timer that rotates through its full range of motion for testing purposes.
+There is also a timer that increments the angles through its full range of motion for testing purposes.

 I included a few links at the top of the source that helped me with the mathematics.
 Please let me know if you have any questions.